xing5/blog/source/_posts/Implement-a-Flume-Deserializer-Plugin-to-Import-XML-Files.md

 {% img align-left /images/flume-plugins-project.png Eclipse Project %}

-### 2.2 Development
+### Development
 Create a custom deserializer implements the `EventDeserializer` interface.
+For instance, here we name it `MyXMLDeserializer`.
 It reads input stream from `ResettableInputStream` and output `List<Event>` through the `readEvents()` function.
 ``` java MyXMLDeserializer.java
 package me.xingwu.flume.plugins;